steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 #### Commit Notes

 #### Short Term
+    Add a parameter to Builder to control the environment (Test, Production, etc.).

-    Register for web hosting.
+    Register for A2 hosting.

-    Explorer
-        Change paths in launch.json.
-        Include Explorer in PYTHONPATH?
-        Add build step in gulfile.

     Namimg
         FE uses depthbuffers while API uses depth-buffers.